Abdul Wahid Omar

-Abdul Wahid bin Omar (Jawi: عبدالواحد بن عمر; born 1964) is a Malaysian banker and investor who has served as Chairman of the Bursa Malaysia since May 2020 and Chairman of the National University of Malaysia (UKM), one of Malaysia top universities, since November 2018.
+Abdul Wahid bin Omar (Jawi: عبدالواحد بن عمر; born 1964) is a Malaysian banker and investor who has served as Chairman of the Bursa Malaysia since May 2020.
+He has also served as the chairman of the National University of Malaysia (UKM) since November 2018.

-He was the former Group Chairman of Permodalan Nasional Berhad (PNB), a Malaysia's government-linked investment company and one of the country's largest fund management company from August 2016 to June 2018.
-Previously, he was appointed a Senator and Minister in the Prime Minister's Department in charge of Economic Planning, serving from June 2013 to June 2016.
-He is also known as the former President & CEO of Maybank from 2008 to 2013, Malaysia's largest public listed company and one of the leading financial services groups in Southeast Asia.
-His major contribution to corporate world is overseeing the turnaround of UEM Group, Telekom Malaysia and Maybank.
+From 2008 to 2013, Abdul Wahid served as the President & CEO of Maybank: Malaysia's largest publicly listed company and one of the largest financial services groups in Southeast Asia.
+From June 2013 to June 2016, he was appointed as Senator and Minister in the Prime Minister's Department in charge of Economic Planning.
+From August 2016 to June 2018, he was the Group Chairman of the Permodalan Nasional Berhad (PNB), a Malaysian government-linked investment company, and one of the country's largest fund management companies.

+During his career, he managed the restructuring and development of UEM Group, Telekom Malaysia, and Maybank.

 Background

-Abdul Wahid was born in Johor Bahru, Johor, in 1964 and was the ninth child out of eleven siblings.
-He received his secondary education at MRSM Seremban from 1977 to 1981 before furthering his study to United Kingdom under Majlis Amanah Rakyat (MARA) scholarships.
+Abdul Wahid was born in Johor Bahru, Johor, in 1964, and was the ninth child out of eleven siblings.
+He received his secondary education at MRSM Seremban from 1977 to 1981 before continuing his studies in the United Kingdom under Majlis Amanah Rakyat (MARA) scholarships.

-With over 28 years of corporate and public sector experience, Abdul Wahid has led three major organisations in financial services, telecommunications and infrastructure development.
-He led the transformation of Telekom Malaysia into a regional telecommunications group (prior to its demerger with Axiata in 2008) and spearheaded the turnaround of the UEM Group, Malaysia's leading infrastructure conglomerate following its takeover by Khazanah Nasional in 2001.
+Abdul Wahid led three major organizations in financial services, telecommunications and infrastructure development in his 28-year career.
+He also led Telekom Malaysia into a regional telecommunications group (prior to its demerger with Axiata in 2008) and oversaw the turnaround of the UEM Group, a Malaysian infrastructure conglomerate following its takeover by Khazanah Nasional in 2001.

-Abdul Wahid is a fellow of the Association of Chartered Certified Accountants (ACCA), United Kingdom, a member of the Malaysian Institute of Accountants (MIA) and the Institute of Chartered Accountants in England & Wales (ICAEW).
+Wahid is a fellow of the Association of Chartered Certified Accountants (ACCA), United Kingdom, a member of the Malaysian Institute of Accountants (MIA) and the Institute of Chartered Accountants in England & Wales (ICAEW).

 Careers

 1987–2001: Early years

-Abdul Wahid started his career with KPMG Peat Marwick in 1987.
-He then worked at an investment bank, Bumiputra Merchant Bankers Berhad from 1989 to 1991, joining the Corporate Banking Department.
+Abdul Wahid started his career working at KPMG Peat Marwick in 1987.
+He subsequently worked at an investment bank, Bumiputra Merchant Bankers Berhad from 1989 to 1991, joining the Corporate Banking Department.
 He was then appointed Senior Vice President, Finance, Administration & Secretarial of Kumpulan Fima Berhad from 1991 to 1994.
-He subsequently became Director of Group Corporate Services cum Divisional Director, Capital Market & Securities of Amanah Capital Partners Berhad from 1994 to 2001.
+He subsequently became Director of Group Corporate Services Divisional Director, Capital Market & Securities of Amanah Capital Partners Berhad from 1994 to 2001.
 Abdul Wahid also served as Chairman of Amanah Short Deposits Berhad and the Association of Discount Houses in Malaysia as well as Director of Amanah Merchant Bank Berhad during this period.